nerdlet/File-upload-frontend/README.md

 ## Development

 This project uses [yarn](https://yarnpkg.com/lang/en/) as a dependancy.
 See [the documentation](https://yarnpkg.com/lang/en/) to set it up on your machine.
+This project is using Reactjs and Material ui v4

 Run the following command to get started